On thin local sets of the Gaussian free field: Examples of ``small'' non-thin local sets.

 For any $m,o\geq p$ conditionally on $\Gamma_{T_p}$, $(\gamma_{m+1}-\gamma_{m})(s) \I{s\in K_n}$ and $(\gamma_{o+1}-\gamma_{o})(s') \I{s\in K_n}$ are independent.
 Hence,

-where for the third equality we used the same technique as in Lemma \ref{l1} and for the fourth and fifth we just use stopping time theorem for the BM $B$ and for $B^2_t -t$.
+where for the third equality we used the same technique as in Lemma \ref{l1} and for the fourth and fifth we just use the optional stopping theorem for the BM $B$ and for $B^2_t -t$.

 It is also true that $\P(u\in K_n\mid T_p)$ is constant for all $u$ with ancestor $w$ and that conditionally on $\Gamma_{T_p}$, $\{s\in K_n\}$ is independent of $\{s'\in K_n\}$.
 This allows us to compute the following second term